TolikPylypchuk/SharpHook/docs/articles/reactive.md

 `IReactiveGlobalHook` extends `IDisposable` as well and calling `Dispose` will destroy the global hook.
 As with `IGlobalHook`, starting a disposed instance again shouldn't be allowed.
 Calling `Dispose` when the hook is not running is safe - it just won't do anything (other than marking the instance as disposed).
+The `IsDisposed` property is also available.

 ## The Default Implementations